 Homemade dulce de leche: baking method

 This method, used in our recipe for Cola de Mono Alfajores, is done entirely in the oven.
-Pour the entire can of sweetened condensed milk to a glass or ceramic square pan or pie plate, tightly cover it with aluminum foil, then place it into a larger roasting pan filled halfway with water.
+Pour the entire can of sweetened condensed milk into a glass or ceramic square pan or pie plate, tightly cover it with aluminum foil, then place it into a larger roasting pan filled halfway with water.
 Bake it at 425°F for 1 1/2 to 2 hours.
 Check the water levels every half hour or so, and refill as needed to maintain the original water level.
 Once it’s thickened and deeply golden brown, remove the pan from the roasting dish, stir briefly, and allow to cool before use.

 If you have desired thickness or color you’re looking for in the dulce de leche, this method is preferable to the boiling method, since you can peek under the foil and assess whether it needs more time in the oven.